 Pesticide for Ants in Plants

-Perhaps the easiest method of getting rid of ants is to use ant bait stations.
+Perhaps the easiest method of getting rid of ants is to use pesticides such as ant bait stations.
 You buy them commercially and set them in the house or outside where ants are a problem.
-Yes, these are pesticides.
 Ants die when they collect the bait from the station and take it back to the colony.

 Getting Rid of Ants

-If you don't want to turn to pesticides for ants in plants, there are various ways you can kill ants without chemicals.
+If you don't want to turn to pesticides to control ants, there are various ways you can kill ants without chemicals.
 One natural ant killer for the garden is a substance called diatomaceous earth.
 This natural substance, available in hardware stores, kills ants without hurting plants.
-But you'll need to wash it off any harvest after treatment.
+But you'll need to wash it off any harvested food after treatment.
 And, like other ways of killing ants, it is likely to kill other beneficial insects as well.